 Run a deep scan with Zemana AntiMalware

-First run a deep scan with Zemana AntiMalware.
+First, run a deep scan with Zemana AntiMalware.
 This will dig deep into your system and remove many of the malware present, not just adware.

-Normally, Zemana is a paid program, but it comes with a trial version which you can use for your immediate needs.
+Normally, Zemana is a paid program, but it comes with a trial version that you can use for your immediate needs.
 Keep in mind that it might be overzealous, since in our scans it identified our office Wi-Fi as a DNS hijacker (it isn’t, we promise that).

 AdwCleaner is one of the best free adware remover